alf-p-steinbach/Frances-Buontempo---Learn-C-by-Example-2024-/README.md

 > }
 > ```

-&hellip; and writes, evidently with reference to the `value` parameter, that
+&hellip; and writes, evidently with reference to the parameter named `value`, that

 > ❞ C++’s `move` operation does not actually move anything.
 It casts a value to an rvalue.
 This allows an overload taking an rvalue to